33du/tech-note/js/basics.md

 obj.prop
 obj\[prop\]: prop here can be a variable, number, or strings like "aaa bbb"

+pass an object:
+{events} if only "events" needed
+or {squirrel, events}

 **delete** obj.prop;
 "prop" **in** obj -> false
 **Object.keys**(obj) -> array of property names